The date celebrated as

 1400s.
 The road back to independence and self rule was long but relatively peaceful.

-centuries that passed before independence explains why the culture and people
+The centuries in between explain why the culture and people

 of the Bahamas are rich with native Caribbean, European and African influences.